To volunteer at VBS or in the church nursery this summer you must be CPP trained ahead of time!

 - Ongoing training of staff and volunteers on abuse awareness,as well as their responsibilities under the CPP

-- Completing an application signing forms, and attending a training session (offered on the second Sunday of each month)
+- Complete an application, sign the form, and attend a training session (offered on the second Sunday of each month)

 - PA Childline Clearance, completed online at no cost